-29. Beyond the energy efficiency and energy recovery opportunities mentioned, greenhouse gas management of wastewater treatment can involve a balance between greenhouse gas emissions and resulting effluent quality.
-Wastewater treatment systems need to treat all domestic and trade wastes to levels that allow them to be safely discharged to receiving environments without causing a nuisance or a risk to public health.
-This should always be at the top of the priority list for operating wastewater treatment plants.
+25. Beyond the energy efficiency and energy recovery opportunities mentioned, greenhouse gas management of wastewater treatment can involve a balance between greenhouse gas emissions and resulting effluent quality.

-Treatment plant design and operation involves trade-offs in terms of fugitive emissions, energy and final effluent quality.
 Energy intensive process routes such as high rate, or forced aeration systems use more electricity but produce a higher quality effluent and avoid methanogenic process routes.
+Such processes may be necessary to protect public health and environment for receiving water bodies of wastewater treatment.
 Low energy process methods such as passive pond systems use significantly less power but may produce lower quality effluent and use methanogenic process routes.

-In some cases energy intensive processes may be necessary to protect public health and receiving environments.
-Processes such as ultra violet light disinfection (and aforementioned aeration systems) are commonly used in wastewater treatment plants to reduce the pathogens in effluent.
-This has significant public health and environmental benefits but requires a trade-off against emissions created.
-If wastewater treatment plants are included in the emissions trading scheme there is a risk that a system with higher energy use is perceived as less favourable resulting in perverse public health and environment outcomes.

-These trade-offs apply equally to municipal wastewater facilities as well as to onsite wastewater systems.
+Other processes such as ultra violet light disinfection are also commonly used in wastewater treatment plants to reduce the pathogens in the effluent; this also has significant public health and environmental benefits and is a known trade-off made against emissions created.
+There is a risk were it could be perceived that a system with a higher energy use is a less efficient process, where as in terms of effluent quality often the higher energy use through aeration and UV leads to a far higher effluent quality benefiting the receiving environment.
+This applies equally to municipal wastewater facilities as well as to onsite wastewater systems.